audiologiks/findajob/README.md

 Folders
 ===
 **Client** - In this folder are examples of soft, desktop client html code that I post to share.
-Using tables from the database_table repo and dialpads in the kb-Articles repo.

 Using bootstrap for the [client](https://getbootstrap.com/) and [bootswatch](https://bootswatch.com/) for the skin/outer look theme.

-I might start using the Slim php framework for webclients, rather than just the static pages i have now.
-7/4/19 Update - not using it yet.

 **Twiml** - Examples from Twilio website that I download to work on as examples, or code for voice features that I have adapted.